Winchester (film): Plot

 A possessed Henry attempts to kill Sarah with a rifle, but is stopped by Eric and Marion.
 Realizing how violent this spirit is, Sarah sends her staff away and decides to personally remove the ghost from her home.
 Eric encounters a butler who reveals himself to be a ghost.
-He and Sarah identify the ghost as Benjamin Block, a Confederate States Army soldier who lost his two brothers in the American Civil War, killed by Winchester rifles.
+He and Sarah identify the ghost as Benjamin Block, a Confederate States Army soldier who lost his two brothers in the American Civil War to Winchester rifles.
 A devastated Ben proceeded to shoot up a Winchester office, massacring the workers before being shot dead by police.
 Ben has been the one possessing Henry; the constructed room with the Winchester guns is the room where he was shot dead.

-The 1906 San Francisco earthquake takes place, devastating the house and separating Eric and Sarah.
-In the chaos, a possessed Henry escapes his room and is pursued by Marion.
-Eric encounters several ghosts before seeing the ghost of Ruby his wife.
+A violent earthquake takes place, devastating the house and separating Eric and Sarah.
+In the chaos, a possessed Henry escapes, pursued by Marion.
+Eric encounters several ghosts before seeing the ghost of Ruby.
 It is revealed that Ruby could see and hear ghosts but was misdiagnosed as "delusional" by Eric.
-Depressed that he would not believe her, the unstable Ruby shot Eric before killing herself with a Winchester rifle.
+Eventually, the unstable Ruby shot Eric before killing herself with a Winchester rifle.
 Ruby's ghost comforts Eric, inspiring him to help Sarah.

 Eric reunites with Sarah and they manage to trap Ben in the room.
 Marion and Henry are cornered by Ben's brothers.
-Ben attempts to murder Sarah, but the pair realizes that Ben is scared of the bullet Eric kept.
+Ben attempts to kill Sarah, but the pair realizes that Ben is scared of the bullet Eric kept.
 Eric has been able to see the ghosts in the house due to his dying from that bullet beforehand.
 Eric uses the bullet in the rifle that Ben used in the shooting and banishes him.
 Henry and Marion are saved and the other spirits return to their rooms.

 Eric pronounces Sarah sane, allowing her to remain in control of the company.
 Sarah announces her intent to build more rooms to help more spirits.
 As the house is being repaired, the camera returns to view the hall of boarded up rooms and catches a nail falling out of one of the boards that is sealing a spirit in a room.